Chapter 2 Linear models

 ## F-statistic: 6.511 on 3 and 8 DF, p-value: 0.01536

-In high throughput experiments, where we test tens of thousands of genes, we can’t explore each gene separately with multiple models.
-The same model must be applied to all genes and the significance of coefficient(s) of interest is/are considered.
+In high throughput experiments, where we test tens of thousands of genes, we typically don’t explore each gene separately with multiple models.
+The same model is applied to all genes and the significance of coefficient(s) of interest is/are considered.

 Solving this dilema isn’t a statistical but a scientific question.
-You will have to define the hypothesis that underlies the experiment3.
+You will have to define the hypothesis that underlies the experiment3 ideally even before generating any data..
 If there are reasons to believe that an interaction effect is relevant (i.e. there are different effects in the two cell types), then the more complex model (with an interaction) is appropriate.
 If no such interaction is expected, then testing for it penalises your analysis.
 In other words it isn’t the complexity of the model that makes its quality, but its appropriateness for the studied design/effect.

 Accumulating models and tests isn’t necessarily a solution either, as this leads to the accumulation of tests that would require additional adjustment for multiple testing.